In the search engine optimization and marketing industry, there's been a rule of thumb: Longer keyword phrases have better conversion rates.

 Develop keywords all along the decision-making process

 As people become more educated about a product or service, they pick up industry jargon.
-A well-optimized site uses keywords for each stage of the sale—from when a prospect identifies a problem to the final sale and everything in between.
+A well-optimized site uses keywords and content for each stage of the sale—from when a prospect identifies a problem to the final sale and everything in between.

 - What's the language a novice would use to describe the problem your company solves?
 For example, in the kitchen fixture industry, cabinet "handles" or "knobs" are called drawer "pulls" or "hardware."
 What problems will your prospect be trying to solve?